hugo-fixit/cmpt-translate/README.en.md

 - `onlyLocalLang`: `Boolean` type, used to specify whether to translate only the local language of the current page, the default is `false`.

-    For example: the webpage itself is in Chinese, but there are summary references in other languages ​​in the content.
+    For example: the webpage itself is in Chinese, but there are summary references in other languages in the content.
 Set `onlyLocalLang: true` to translate only Chinese.

 ## Custom Translation Terms